senthilvsh/saffron/README.md

 ## Introduction

-Saffron is a simple, type-safe, interpreted, general-purpose programming language.
+Saffron is a simple, type-safe, general-purpose programming language.

-The language provides three basic data types (Number, String and Boolean) and basic programming constructs like conditional statements, loops and functions.
+The language provides a few basic data types (Number, String and Boolean) and simple programming constructs like conditional statements, loops and functions.

-It provides [type safety](#type_safety) by making a series of checks before starting execution.
+It provides [type safety](#type-safety) by making a series of checks before starting execution.

-It also comes with a standard library of functions that support console I/O, string manipulation and data conversions.
+It also comes with a [standard library](#standard-library) of functions that support console I/O, string manipulation and data conversions.